Battle of Heliopolis: Arab conquest of Egypt

 After successfully conquering Syria between 634 and 638, the Arabs turned their attention to Egypt.
 The attack on Africa took the Byzantines by surprise.
 Heraclius's generals had advised him that the Muslims would need a generation to digest Persia before undertaking another wholesale conquest.
 The increasingly frail Emperor was forced to depend on his generals, and the result was complete disaster.

-In 639, less than a year after the complete fall of the Sassanid Empire, an army of some 4,000 commanded by Amr ibn al-A'as, under orders of Omar, began the invasion of the Diocese of Egypt.
+In 639, less than a year after the complete fall of the Sassanid Empire, an army of some 4,000 commanded by Amr ibn al-As, under orders of Omar, began the invasion of the Diocese of Egypt.
 That relatively tiny force marched from Syria through El-Arish, easily took Farama, and from there proceeded to Bilbeis, where they were delayed for a month.
 But having captured Bilbeis, the Arabs moved again, eerily echoing Heraclius' successful campaign against the Sassanids just a short decade ago.
 A small force, commanded by a charismatic and tactically brilliant commander went behind enemy lines, and caused chaos all out of proportion to their size.
 They laid siege to the fortress of Babylon near modern Cairo, which withstood Amr's siege for seven months.
 In the meantime Amr and his army marched (or rode) to a point on the Nile called Umm Dunein.
 The siege of this city caused Amr and his horsemen considerable difficulty as they lacked siege engines and overwhelming numbers.
 After finally taking Umm Dunein, Amr crossed the Nile to Faiyum.
 There, on 6 June 640, a second army dispatched by Omar arrived at Heliopolis (the modern Ain Shams) and began to lay siege to it.
 Amr retraced his route across the Nile River, and united his forces with those of the second army.
 They began to prepare for movement towards Alexandria – but scouts reported the approach of the Byzantine army.